Explaining the solubility of covalent compounds and miscible and immiscible liquids

 INDEX for Part 8.
 Phase equilibria–vapour pressure, boiling point and intermolecular forces

-Part 8 sub–index: 8.1 Vapour pressure origin and examples * 8.2.1 Introduction to Intermolecular Forces * 8.2.2 Detailed comparative discussion of boiling points of 8 organic molecules * 8.3 Boiling point plots for six organic homologous series * 8.4 Other case studies of boiling points related to intermolecular forces * 8.5 Steam distillation – theory and practice * 8.6 Evidence and theory for hydrogen bonding in simple covalent hydrides * 8.7 Solubility of covalent compounds, miscible and immiscible liquids
+Part 8 sub–index: 8.1 Vapour pressure, nature, origin and examples explained * 8.2.1 Introduction to the types of intermolecular forces and examples explained (index) * 8.2.2 Detailed comparative discussion of boiling points of 8 organic molecule of similar molecular mass * 8.3 Boiling point plots of six organic homologous series - graphs and explanation * 8.4 Other case studies of boiling points related to intermolecular forces * 8.5 Steam distillation – theory and practice * Evidence and theory for hydrogen bonding in simple covalent hydride * 8.7 Solubility of covalent compounds, miscible and immiscible liquids

 Advanced Equilibrium Chemistry Notes Part 1.
 Equilibrium, Le Chatelier's Principle–rules * Part 2.
 Kc and Kp equilibrium expressions and calculations * Part 3.
 Equilibrium and industrial processes * Part 4.
 Partition, solubility product and ion–exchange * Part 5. pH, weak–strong acid–base theory and calculations * Part 6.
 Salt hydrolysis, Acid–base titrations–indicators, pH curves and buffers * Part 7.
 Redox equilibria, half–cell electrode potentials, electrolysis and electrochemical series